somesh-opps/SmartPark/README.md

 - Run the backend first, then launch the Flutter app.
 - If the app shows a connection error, verify the API base URL and that port `8000` is reachable.
-- If Firebase data is missing, confirm the database path matches the firmware output under `slots/`.

 ## License